HareerFN/HareerFN/README.md

 - 👋 Hi, I’m @HareerFN
-- 👀 I’m interested in AI models
+-  I’m interested in Genertive AI
-- 🌱 I’m currently learning LLM & building apps
+-  I’m currently working with LLMs and RAG, building AI applications.
 - 📫 How to reach me : hareerfn@gmail.com